vmware-archive/repository-editor-for-tuf/README.md

 all keys are not available at edit time -- in these cases signing without modifying the signed content is useful.

-The 'status' command verifies repository validity.
+The 'verify' command verifies repository validity.

 ### Key management